Careers360 Logo

 • It controls all voluntary actions.

-• The forebrain has specialised areas for various senses and a separate area for interpretation of this sensory information by combining data from other receptors and comparing it with existing information stored from past experiences.
+• The forebrain has specialised areas for various senses and a separate area for the interpretation of this sensory information by combining data from other receptors and comparing it with existing information stored from past experiences.

 • The Hypothalamus (part of the forebrain) is associated with various sensations like hunger.